 (5) All stability studies shall be performed in accordance with NERC Reliability Standards, Protocols, this Planning Guide and the Operating Guides, and the results shall identify any additional facilities or other action(s) necessary to ensure conformance with that standard.

+(6) For the stability portion of the FIS if the TSP identifies instability (other than instability identified for any extreme events) the following steps will be followed:

+(a) The IE and TSP shall investigate the cause and potential solutions through changes to the proposed Generation Resource to resolve the instability, and shall implement such solutions prior to Initial Synchronization.

+(b) If solutions through the proposed Generation Resource are not feasible, as determined by ERCOT, to resolve the identified instability the TSP shall identify a transmission improvement to resolve the instability.

+(c) The TSP shall attempt to implement the transmission improvement identified in paragraph (b) above, if the IE has a SGIA, has provided financial commitment and notice to proceed with the construction of the interconnection, and the estimated capital cost is less than or equal to $25,000,000 prior to Initial Synchronization.
+The TSP shall submit the improvement project for ERCOT’s acceptance prior to implementation.

+(d) If the estimated capital cost of the transmission improvement is greater than $25,000,000 the TSP shall submit the improvement project for Regional Planning Group review as detailed in Protocol Section 3.11.4, Regional Planning Group Project Review Process once the IE has a SGIA and has provided financial commitment and notice to proceed with the construction of the interconnection.

+(e) If the transmission improvement identified in paragraph (b) above cannot be implemented prior to Initial Synchronization, the TSP shall identify generic stability limits and the expected system conditions associated with them in the FIS report or implement a Remedial Action Scheme (RAS) prior to Initial Synchronization.

 5.4.5.1 Subsynchronous Resonance Studies

 (1) ERCOT shall establish criteria for evaluating SSR studies.

-(2) If the Security Screening Study determines that an additional SSR study is required, the interconnecting TSP shall perform the more detailed study for the IE prior to initial synchronization.
+(2) If the Security Screening Study determines that an additional SSR study is required, the interconnecting TSP shall perform the more detailed study for the IE prior to Initial Synchronization.
 However, to the extent that the IE can demonstrate with sufficient documentation that the Generation Resource is not vulnerable to SSR and has no negative impact to the ERCOT System, then ERCOT and the interconnecting TSP shall determine whether the IE’s documentation obviates the need for the affected TSP to perform the more detailed study.
 The SSR study shall determine which system configurations create a vulnerability to SSR and endeavor to identify possible measures to mitigate the risk of SSR.

 (3) If studies indicate that a design proposal for a proposed Generation Resource is vulnerable to SSR with the ERCOT Transmission Grid, ERCOT shall consult with the IE and any affected interconnecting TSP(s) and may require a mitigation plan as a condition of interconnection of a Generation Resource.
-ERCOT may require that the TSP(s) mitigate this vulnerability on the ERCOT Transmission Grid and/or the IE mitigate this vulnerability at the generation project prior to initial synchronization.
+ERCOT may require that the TSP(s) mitigate this vulnerability on the ERCOT Transmission Grid and/or the IE mitigate this vulnerability at the generation project prior to Initial Synchronization.
 ERCOT shall approve all mitigation plans.
 Any mitigation plan shall be consistent with NERC Reliability Standards, Protocols, this Planning Guide, Nodal Operating Guides, and Other Binding Documents.

 5.4.8 FIS Study Report and Follow-up

-(1) The TSP(s) will present a preliminary report of its findings and recommendations for each of the study elements to ERCOT, to the IE and to the other TSP(s) via the confidential Transmission Owner Generation Interconnection email list.
+(1) The TSP(s) will present a preliminary report of its findings and recommendations for each of the study elements to ERCOT and to the other TSP(s) via the confidential Transmission Owner Generation Interconnection email list.